Top 10 Best Sites

-How do you cope so you can move forward and eventually open up to someone new?
+How do you cope so you can move forward and eventually open up to a new person?
 It’s all going to depend on your self-esteem, support system and ability to adjust.

 After the initial shock wears off, you contemplate what went wrong.
 You feel weird because she’s the one who did the breaking up.
 You retrace your steps.